lordmulder/MParallel/README.md

     MParallel.exe --count=3 ping.exe -n 16 fsf.org : ping.exe -n 16 gnu.org : ping.exe -n 16 w3c.org

 Note how the distinct commands and their related arguments are delimited by colon (`:`) characters.
-Also note howthe  command-line options specific to MParallel have to go *before* the very first command string.
+Also note how the  command-line options specific to MParallel have to go *before* the very first command string.

 ## Example 2